Mouth (Merril Bainbridge song)

 "Mouth" is a song written by Australian singer-songwriter Merril Bainbridge and produced by Siew for Bainbridge's debut album, The Garden (1995).
 It was released as the album's first single in October 1994 in Australia, then was re-issued in 1995.
 "Mouth" became her biggest hit, peaking at number one on the Australian ARIA Singles Chart for six consecutive weeks and in Canada for one week.
 The song also became a top-five hit in Iceland and the United States and reached number 17 in New Zealand.

-Content and music videos
+Content

 The song, a playful and suggestive tune, was often referred to having something related to sexual themes.
 Bainbridge stated that "(Any sexuality on "Mouth" was) not deliberate—it was definitely not a sexual song.
 It's just honest—about a relationship, how you feel in a relationship.
 Sometimes you feel you're in control and the next thing, you're insecure—it's the role playing thing.
 To me, it's not about straight up sexuality.
 It doesn't bother me if people connect with that, because obviously it's there, but it wasn't something I was aware of".